code

 SAMEORIGIN (optional)

-Allows framing the contents only by pages of the same origin.
+Allows framing the contents only by pages of the exact origin.
 If you wish to use this setting, consider that it may still introduce security issues as it doesn’t protect against attacks using multiple nested frames.

 ALLOW-FROM (deprecated)